 Hello!

 It is my great pleasure to be the teacher of Giraffe Class again this year and I am very much looking forward to the year ahead!
-Unbelievably, this is going to be my 6th year at Barley Close and I think it's about my 18th year of teaching.
-I've taught in every year group during my time as a teacher, but recently, most of my experience has been in Year 5 and 6.
+Unbelievably, this is going to be my 9th year at Barley Close and I think it's my 21st year of teaching.
+I've taught in every year group during my time as a teacher, but recently, most of my experience has been in Year 6.

-It's really important to me that everyone who is in my class enjoys coming to school and thinks that classtime is fun.
-Yes we have lots of learning to do - but when you think about how many hours of our lives we spend at school, it's as important to laugh, smile and have a good time!
+It's really important to me, that everyone who is in my class enjoys coming to school and thinks that class time is fun.
+Yes we have lots of learning to do - but when you think about how many hours of our lives we spend at school, it's really important to make time to laugh, smile and have a good time!

-We are lucky enough to have Mrs Harris, Mrs Gibbs and Miss Wilkins in class with us as well .
-Mrs Harris will also be teaching you on Monday afternoons.
+We are lucky enough to have Mrs Selway and Mrs Cornish in class with us as well.
+Mrs G will be teaching you on Monday afternoons.

 I will post regular updates here, so please check back to see what has been happening in class.
 I will also post spellings here on a weekly basis.
-If you need to contact me, please email me on karen.beard@barleyclose.org.uk, or you can message me via class dojo (if you need me to re-invite you, then let me know).
+If you need to contact me, please email me on karen.beard@barleyclose.org.uk.

 Miss Beard